Governments across Canada have recently been under pressure to cover new and VERY expensive treatments for cystic fibrosis.

 Everyone—that is—except the Katrinas, Lilias and all the other CF patients in the same boat.
 They sit in the middle of callous private insurers, intransigent and mis-informed governments and a drug company that actually believes its own hype.

-They have been denied the help they clearly need because the MEAN absolute change in lung function in the studies did not meet some arbitrary and unsupportable minimum.
+They have been denied the help they clearly need because the MEAN absolute change in lung function in the studies did not meet some arbitrary minimum.

 Given that there are almost 2000 identified mutations associated with CF of which 242 are known to actually cause CF, is it any wonder that individual response varies?
 So why would you be flummoxed by the positive impact that Orkambi had on Katrina’s or Lilia’s life, an impact you can see with your very own eyes?